Skip advert

 Car insurance policy

-The long-established car insurance group rating system is being replaced with a new system assessing new cars for the five core characteristics of performance, damageability, repairability, safety and security.
+Car insurance group ratings are being replaced with a system assessing new cars across five core characteristics – performance, damageability, repairability, safety and security.

 Advertisement - Article continues below